tciric-tc/tciric-tc.github.io/_posts/2014-3-3-Hello-World.md

 # I'm Tamara and let's blogging!

-I'm sure it will be a nice journey throuhg the fantastic and amaizing World of Datascience (WoD - _pssst this is just my crazy term!_).
+I'm sure it will be a nice journey through the fantastic and amaizing World of Datascience (WoD - _pssst this is just my crazy term!_).
 Fellas, I hope you will enjoy reading my silly blogs and learn something new.
 Every suggestion or correction are strongly welcome and you can write me on _tamara.ciric080@gmail.com_.
 And remember one so important thing > The truth is in data.